 Testing will be conducted at the ECF.
 With your CNA preparation courses and clinical complete, you’ll have the knowledge you need to pass your licensing exams and skills tests – all that’s left is to actually take them.

-We prepare you for the two sections of the CNA examination: written examination and clinical skills test.
+We prepare you for the two sections of the CNA examination: the written examination and the clinical skills test.

 - The written examination uses a multiple-choice format to test your knowledge of nursing concepts.
 You have 90 minutes to complete 60 questions.

-- The clinical skills test requires you to perform nursing tasks in front of a test evaluator.
+- The clinical skills test requires you to perform nursing tasks before a test evaluator.

 As your testing date approaches, you may be wondering what to expect.
-In order to help you achieve the best possible outcome, we’ve created a list of test-day information designed ensure that have everything have everything you need for your exam.
+In order to help you achieve the best possible outcome, we’ve created a list of test-day information designed to ensure that you have everything you need for your exam.

 In addition to:

 - Be sure to bring all required documentation to your test day.
-This will include a state application, state approval letter, a valid photo ID, and social security card or printout.
+This will include a state application, a state approval letter, a valid photo ID, and social security card or printout.

 - Arrive at the testing site at least 30 minutes prior to your scheduled appointment.
 Be sure to set aside the entire day for your test.

-- Wear scrubs or a uniform, as well as supportive, non-skid shoes, and a watch with a second hand.
+- Wear scrubs or a uniform, supportive, non-skid shoes, and a watch with a second hand.

-- Bring snacks, pencils, pens (blue or black ink), a lunch and water.
+- Bring snacks, pencils, pens (blue or black ink), lunch, and water.

 Being a Temporary Nursing Assistant (TNA) before becoming a CNA was really helpful to getting to know the residents.
 It really prepared me for the class.

 – Brittany A.